Advik-B/CurseForge-API/README.md

 This, of course can be disabled by setting the cache to False.

 ## Features

 - Simple and easy to use
 - Caches responses from the API to disk for faster response times
 - Allows direct access to the API via the `fetch` method
 - Allows exporting of the objects to DICT, JSON, or YAML
+- Can directly parse a manifest file from a curseforge modpack
+-

 ## Installation